jibbs1703/Loan-Approval-Prediction/README.md

 the applicant's information is entered, streamlining the loan approval process, making the loan underwriting process more efficient for financial institutions and improving the user experience for loan applicants.

-The model deployment is done using a FastAPI backend and a Reflex frontend.
-The model is deployed in a docker container, while also leveraging cloud resources(AWS EC2 for computing and AWS S3 Bucket for data warehousing).
+The model deployment is done using a FastAPI and is deployed in a docker container, while also leveraging cloud resources(AWS EC2 for computing and AWS S3 Bucket for data warehousing).

 ## Data Management